Auckland (FS2)

 This area of learning broadly covers science, geography, history and culture.

-Various science activities are available for the children to explore during their self-initiated learning times, as well as weekly science sessions when the children will work in groups to carry out their activities.
-There will also be sessions relating to geography and history.
-The children will be:
+This term our topic is ‘See How They Grow’, an exploration of the developing life in our environment.
+Various activities relating to understanding the world are available for the children to explore during their self-initiated learning times, as well as weekly sessions when the children will work in groups to carry out their activities to:

 PSED and RE